 Imagine LA Volunteer Mentors serve as friends, partners, and companions for parents and children who have experienced homelessness (and are now housed) on their individual and family journeys.

 COVID-19 NOTE: As we all cope with the COVID-19 crisis, the health of our families, Mentors, and staff is our top priority.
 As such, we have pivoted our Mentorship program to be fully virtual for the duration of the crisis.
 This includes shifting to virtual platforms and processes for our training sessions and all Mentor-mentee interactions.
 When local and national health guidelines change, Mentors and Mentees will begin or continue in-person interaction.

 Who Are We?

 - Imagine LA is a nonprofit organization working to break the cycle of family homelessness and chronic poverty for families emerging from homelessness and low-income families, through a supercharged blend of case management and mentorship

-- Our empowerment model leverages a powerful combination of clinical family case management by master’s-level social workers (called Imagine LA Family Team Managers (FTM)), financial wellness & career pathways, targeted whole family resources, and teams of trained volunteer Mentors to meet the needs of each family member
+- Our empowerment model leverages a powerful combination of clinical family case management by master’s-level social workers (called Imagine LA Family Team Managers (FTM)), financial fitness & living-wage careers pathways, targeted whole family resources, and teams of trained volunteer Mentors to meet the needs of each family member

 - Through the power of relationships and trust, our families set and meet their goals, strengthen their assets and community support systems, and achieve career and educational success as springboards out of intergenerational poverty